-Now you may have noticed that the aperitivo is something I’ve written about before.
-Sorry to bang on about it, but honestly, if you’re on a break you mustn’t miss enjoying a leisurely lunch.
-In my opinion when in Spain that should begin with a delicious little aperitivo to whet your appetite and Casa Labra is just the place to test out my theory.
-This little tavern is located in the very heart of Madrid, just off la Plaza del Sol, and has remained almost unchanged since 1860.
+Now you may have noticed that the aperitivo is something I’ve written about before and Casa Labra in the very heart of Madrid is one of my favourites.
+If you’re on a break, you mustn’t miss enjoying a leisurely lunch and in my opinion when in Spain that should begin with a delicious little aperitivo to whet your appetite: Casa Labra is just the place to test out my theory.
+This little tavern is located just off la Plaza del Sol, and has remained almost unchanged since 1860.
 There is a sit-down restaurant upstairs, but I have never been there, as I love the bar downstairs so much.

 Have a beer, wine, sherry or (my favourite) vermut de grifo, and a couple of their famous “croquetas de bacalao” (salt-cod croquettes) and a “tajada de bacalao” (a chunk of battered salt-cod).